-Jacob Eason*, QB, Georgia
+Jacob Eason*, QB, Washington

-Height: 6-5.
-Weight: 235.
-Projected 40 Time: 4.80.
-Projected Round (2019): 1-3.
-8/9/17: Eason was a top recruit who flashed as a freshman starter for Georgia.
-He has excellent size with a quality arm with pocket passing potential.
-He also is getting experience working in an offense under a respected coordinator with Jim Chaney that correlates more to the NFL than the vast majority of college offenses being used.
+I know some scouts who love Eason.
+He has excellent size with a quality arm with pocket-passing potential.
+He also got good experience working in an offense under a respected coordinator with Jim Chaney that correlates more to the NFL than the vast majority of college offenses being used.
+Kirby Smart said one of the sad parts about Eason leaving Georgia was that his growth under Chaney wasn't seen nationally.
 Eason completed 55 percent of his passes in 2016 for 2,430 yards with 16 touchdowns and eight interceptions.

 Height: 6-3.
 Weight: 210.
 Projected 40 Time: 4.72.
 Projected Round (2019): 1-3.
 2/8/18: Stidham completed 67 percent of his passes in 2017 for 3,158 yards with 18 touchdowns and six interceptions.
 Early in the season, Stidham had some struggles, but he steadily improved and threw more accurately while showing more comfort in the pocket.
 Stidham came through with some efficient games to knock off both undefeated Georgia and Alabama.
 He made real strides during the 2017 season.